syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

 ## Export to RTF file

-Using the [Syncfusion.DocIO](https://libraries.io/nuget/Syncfusion.DocIO.NET) libraries, you can export RTE content to RTF format.
+Use the [Syncfusion.DocIO](https://libraries.io/nuget/Syncfusion.DocIO.NET) libraries to export the RTE content to the RTF format.

-Use the following code to export the RTF file: When you click the export button, you can use the **Syncfusion.DocIO** libraries to convert the RTE content to an RTF file.
+Click **Export**, and use **Syncfusion.DocIO** libraries to convert the RTE content to an RTF file.
+Use the following code to export the RTF file.

 {% tabs %}
 {% highlight razor %}